 There are a number of best practices for creating an ideal, employee-first onboarding experience.
 Let’s take a look at a few of them now…

 Simplify onboarding by creating a holistic process that consolidates everything employees need to know and take action on from across the enterprise - such as procedures, enrollments and trainings - into a streamlined, easy-to-understand experience.
-By streamlining and automating the entire onboarding process, employees get a clear and engaging onboarding experience that results in higher satisfaction and improved retention rates.
+By automating the entire onboarding process, employees get a clear and engaging onboarding experience that results in higher satisfaction and improved retention rates.

 Centralizing onboarding tasks and information into a single location streamlines the process and dramatically improves the employee experience.